 A major challenge with novel cell and gene therapies is related to costs.
 Often the promise is that only one or a few treatments are potentially curative, but the cost per treatment is very high.
 The cost depends on several factors.
-Firstly, the production cost is much higher than for traditional pharmaceuticals since these pharmaceuticals are based on biological material that may be difficult and expen-

-"A major challenge with novel cell and gene therapies is related to costs." sive to produce in large quantities.
-Cell therapies often require individualized treatments where biological material from the patient is used as the starting material and then modified in a laboratory before it is reintroduced into the patient.
+Firstly, the production cost is much higher than for traditional pharmaceuticals since these pharmaceuticals are based on biological material that may be difficult and expensive to produce in large quantities.
+Cell therapies often require individualized treatments where biological material from the patient is used as the starting material and then modified in a laboratory before it is reintroduced in the patient.
 Hence, new types of infrastructure for the production of advanced therapeutics are often needed.
 Secondly, precision medicine implies that patient groups are stratified into smaller groups for which specific drugs or other interventions are developed.
 Hence, more variants of drugs must be produced and the development costs for each drug variant will be borne by fewer patients.
 Thirdly, the price a company can ask for a novel drug depends on the availability of alternative treatments and how the novel treatments compare to the existing ones.